Marysville Truck Accident Lawyer

 The massive size and weight of commercial trucks not only create physical hazards but also lead to significant emotional and economic impacts on victims and their families.
 Survivors often face long-term recovery periods requiring extensive medical care, which can be financially draining.
 Additionally, the psychological trauma of such accidents can be profound, necessitating counseling and therapy.
 Our firm is dedicated to addressing these comprehensive needs, supporting clients beyond legal representation to help them rebuild their lives.

-• Reduced Visibility: Limited visibility is another critical factor contributing to the danger of truck accidents.
-Large trucks have numerous blind spots around their vehicle, often referred to as "no-zones."
+- Reduced visibility: Limited visibility is another critical factor contributing to the danger of truck accidents.
+Large trucks have numerous blind spots around their vehicles, often referred to as "no-zones."
 These areas make it challenging for truck drivers to see smaller vehicles, making lane changes and merging on highways potentially hazardous.
 In some cases, passenger cars may unknowingly enter these blind spots, leading to collisions.

 Bridges, Jillisky, Weller & Gullifer, LLC offers free case evaluations.
 Contact us today to discuss your case with our Union County truck accident attorneys.